SovereignCloudStack/website/_members/akafazov.md

 mail: akafazov@daiteap.com
 avatar: akafazov.jpg
 bio: |
-    Angel is a software engineer with an interest in cloud, networking, and cloud-native technologies.
+    Angel is a software architect with an interest in cloud, networking, and cloud-native technologies.
 ---